Horea94/Fruit-Images-Dataset/readme.md

 Fruits were scaled to fit a 100x100 pixels image.

-The resulted dataset used for training consists of 11585 images of fruits spread across 25 labels.
-The testing data is made of 3867 images.
+The resulted dataset used for training consists of 15506 images of fruits spread across 33 labels.
+The testing data is made of 5195 images.

 Images associated with each fruit are placed in a separate folder.

-Different varieties of the same fruit (apple for instance) are shown having a different label.
+Different varieties of the same fruit (apple for instance) are shown having different labels.

 ## Results ##